Rishavdovakiin/DM-Regression/Streamlit_ReadMe.md

 Ensure that the FastAPI backend is running properly and replace the ```API_URL``` in the ```streamlit_frontend.py``` file if you deploy it on a different host.

 ### Backend API Endpoints
-- /predict/: Accepts a CSV file and returns predictions along with RMSE score.
+- **/predict/**: Accepts a CSV file and returns predictions along with RMSE score.
-- /download_csv: Endpoint to download the CSV file containing the predicted results.
+- **/download_csv**: Endpoint to download the CSV file containing the predicted results.
-- /download_plot: Endpoint to fetch the prediction vs. labels plot.
+- **/download_plot**: Endpoint to fetch the prediction vs. labels plot.

 ### Customization
 You can customize the app as follows:

-- Background Image: The app currently uses a galaxy-themed background.
+- **Background Image**: The app currently uses a galaxy-themed background.
 You can replace the image URL in the ```page_bg_img``` variable with another image of your choice.
-- Prediction Models: Update the FastAPI backend with your preferred machine learning models for better accuracy or different approaches to regression analysis.
+- **Prediction Models**: Update the FastAPI backend with your preferred machine learning models for better accuracy or different approaches to regression analysis.

 ### Known Issues
 - If the API or the CSV file format isn't correct, the app will display an error message.